 EDITORIAL ADVISORY BOARD AND CONTRIBUTOR BIOGRAPHIES

-Erin has been a copyeditor for over 15 years, working in a variety of media.
-In addition to working on the Copyediting newsletter and blog, Erin writes and edits for clients through Right Touch Editing and writes The Writing Resource blog.
-Follow her on Twitter: @copyediting and @ebrenner.
+Erin has been a publishing professional for two decades, working in a variety of media.
+In addition to acting as Copyediting’s publisher, Erin runs editorial services company Right Touch Editing and teaches in UCSD’s Copyediting Certificate program.
+Follow her on Twitter and SlideShare.

 Mark Farrell is a columnist for Copyediting.
 Mark has written for and copyedited a wide variety of publications over the past 25 years.
 His first 10 years in the working world were spent primarily at newspapers, including dailies and weeklies in the Boston and Washington metropolitan areas.
 Mark grew up in Massachusetts, where he attended Stonehill College and Boston College.
 He received an MA in American studies from BC in 1989.